Camp follower: United States

 In the military history of the United States camp followers were important in servicing and supplying the army during the Revolutionary War.
-There were also camp followers on both the Union and Confederate sides of the American Civil War.
+There were also camp followers on both the Union and Confederate sides of the Civil War.
 However, a major difference between the armies of the American Revolution and the Civil War was the presence of women and children.
 By the time of the Civil War, camps and campaigns included far fewer wives, children and other relatives of soldiers.
-Women still served as nurses in hospitals and in other limited support roles, but were not present in the same way in the earlier war.
+Women still served as nurses in hospitals and in other limited support roles, but were not present in the same way as in the earlier war.

-During the 19th century, members of Plains Indians who set up camp outside U.S. military forts or Indian agencies became known disparagingly as "loafers", or "loaf-around-the-fort Indians" or "hang-around-the-fort Indians".
+During the 19th century, members of Plains Indians who set up camp outside US military forts or Indian agencies became known disparagingly as "loafers", or "loaf-around-the-fort Indians" or "hang-around-the-fort Indians".
 They along with the Indian scouts were seen by settlers as appeasing and docile, in stark contrast with the fierce and capable warriors whom the soldiers had to fight.

 Modern military operations in combat zones, such as the Iraq War that began with US invasion in 2003 or the Afghan War that began in 2001, feature extensive roles played by civilian contractors in providing logistic support for the armed forces.
 This has led journalists and historians to liken the phenomenon to that of camp followers.

 Contemporary usage

 "Camp-follower" has also been used to describe the modern families of military personnel who accompany soldiers while traveling; either during active military campaigns (more common in less-developed countries), or during peacetime military deployments (more common in developed countries), especially moving from military base to military base in a nomadic lifestyle (more common in developed countries).

 Modern camp-follower children are now more often called military brats in several English-speaking countries.
-In the United States, Canada and Great Britain, the term refers specifically to the mobile children of career soldiers, who traditionally have been camp or base followers.
-In the United States this practice of base-following, or camp-following, dates all the way back to the beginning of the Republic.
+In the United Kingdom, the United States, and Canada, the term refers specifically to the mobile children of career soldiers, who traditionally have been camp or base followers.
+In the United States this practice of base-following, or camp-following, dates all the way back to the beginning of the republic.

 Some work has also been done to document and describe military brat subcultures from other English speaking countries as well.

 Artistic depictions

-Mother Courage and Her Children, the 1939 play by Bertolt Brecht, focuses on the life of a family of camp followers during the Thirty Years' War (1618-1648).
+Mother Courage and Her Children, the 1939 play by Bertolt Brecht, focuses on the life of a family of camp followers during the Thirty Years' War (1618–1648).